-The moment I stepped into Ritz Carlton standing in the middle of the busy Residency Road, I was mesmerized by the grand architecture, perfect lighting and the tastefully done interior.Riwaz is one of those few restaurants in Bangalore, which comes to my mind when I think about authentic Indian Cuisine, and this time when they are celebrating the cuisine of Royals from 4 different palaces of India – Kashmir, Jaipur, Agra and Patiala during the entire month of October, I could not resist myself from accepting the invite and trying it out.
+The moment I stepped into Ritz Carlton standing in the middle of the busy Residency Road, I was mesmerized by the grand architecture, perfect lighting, and the tastefully done interior.Riwaz is one of those few restaurants in Bangalore, which comes to my mind when I think about authentic Indian Cuisine, and this time when they are celebrating the cuisine of Royals from 4 different palaces of India – Kashmir, Jaipur, Agra and Patiala during the entire month of October, I could not resist myself from accepting the invite and trying it out.

 This Royal Cuisine is been designed and executed by the talented Chef de Cuisine Ramandeep Kukreja at Riwaz, so the whole idea behind is one’s journey of Royal Palaces begin at Kashmir, move towards Jaipur and Agra and finally ends at Patiala.
 I am very much intrigued by the idea itself of serving royal cuisine from Agra and Patiala, which I have never heard of before.

-While the main course was being served I decided to take a sneak peek into the open kitchen standing in the middle of the dining room, where skilled hands of trained chefs were busy preparing well crafted gastronomical pieces.
-I am truly impressed by the way Riwaz allows it’s diners to get a glimpse of the kitchen and the Chef while dining at the same time, it is a true delight to see the whole process from preparing to plating a dish and finally relishing it.
+While the main course was being served I decided to take a sneak peek into the open kitchen standing in the middle of the dining room, where skilled hands of trained chefs were busy preparing well-crafted gastronomical pieces.
+I am truly impressed by the way Riwaz allows it’s diners to get a glimpse of the kitchen and the Chef while dining at the same time, it is a true delight to see the whole process from preparing to plate a dish and finally relishing it.

-The Royal Food Festival will continue during the entire month of October, it’s an Al – Carte menu of appetizers, mains, rice/breads and desserts.
+The Royal Food Festival will continue during the entire month of October, it’s an Al – Carte menu of appetizers, mains, rice/bread and desserts.
 My favorites from the evening – Yakhini Shorba, Khumbi Pulao, Shahdeg and Bakarkhani.
 And yes I am definitely going back to taste the Royal Cuisine from Patiala.